twurple/twurple/docs/twitch-chat-client/examples/basic-bot.md

 Write down the `access_token` and `refresh_token` properties of the response body.
 These are important for all the other requests you're sending to Twitch!

-## 3. Create an `ApiClient` instance
+## 3. Create an `AuthProvider` instance

 Now you can finally start writing code!
-First, import all the classes you're gonna need from `twitch` and `twitch-chat-client`.
+First, import all the classes you're gonna need from `twitch-auth` and `twitch-chat-client`.

 ```typescript
 import { StaticAuthProvider } from 'twitch-auth';